-In year 1, you will cover essential computing concepts, which are shared with our BSc (Hons) Computer Science course.
-In later years, the course will focus on the design and development of software for particular applications, and will examine architectural paradigms such as parallel and distributed computing.
+In your first year you will cover essential computing concepts and develop the technical and academic skills and knowledge necessary for the rest of your degree.
+In years two and three, you will focus on the design and development of software for particular applications and will examine architectural paradigms such as parallel and distributed computing.

 2. Mature students who have been out of the formal education system for some time.